kipz/bbc-tech-news-oracle/README.md

 ## Configuration

-The system requires the following GitHub secrets:

-- `ORACLE_TOKEN`: Token for accessing the URL Oracle service
+The system uses GitHub's built-in authentication and does not require any additional secrets.
+The workflows use:
+- `github.token` for GitHub API access
+- Built-in GitHub Actions permissions for repository access

 ## Dependencies